-For an in-depth look at the state's cougar hunting laws and rules, visit wildlife.utah.gov/rules.
+For an in-depth look at the state's cougar hunting laws and rules, visit wildlife.utah.qov/rules.

-You can use the references in the guidebook-such as Utah Code § 23-20-3 and Utah Administrative Rule R657-10-13-to search the Division's website for the detailed statute or rule that underpins the guidebook summary.
+You can use the references in the guide-book-such as Utah Code § 23-20-3 and Utah Administrative Rule R657-10-13-to search the Division's website for the detailed statute or rule that underpins the guidebook summary.